Culmination Of 18 Months Of Van Life In Mexico

 “How often does this happen in Mexico?”

-First, it’s important to know that getting pulled over by corruption police in Mexico is not nearly as common as you might initially guess.
+First, it’s essential to know that getting pulled over by corruption police in Mexico is not nearly as common as you might initially guess.

 In our 500+ days in Mexico, we’ve only been pulled over twice.
-Although we’ve met camper van travelers that have been pulled over more often and some none at all.
+Although we’ve met camper van travelers who have been pulled over more often and none at all.

 How often you get pulled over depends on several factors: